 Based on the side lengths, Heron's formula can be used to obtain the area $\mathcal{A}_i(s)$ of horospherical triangles $X_iY_iZ_i$.
 Using Bolyai's volume formula (3.12) for horoball pieces, the Definition 4.2, and setting $k=1$, the density of the packing can be expressed as a function of $s$ as well

-From Lemma 4.3 it follows, that the optimal densities are realized on the endpoints of the interval $[0,1/2]$.
+From Lemma \ref{lemma1} it follows, that the optimal densities are realized on the endpoints of the interval $[0,1/2]$.
 In order to determine the highest packing density, we calculate the density for horoball pieces with $s=0$.
-The volumes of orthoscheme $\mathcal{O}_{(3,6,3)}$ in $\mathbb{H}^3$ are calculated using Lobachevsky's volume formula (see \cite{Sz03-1}).
+The volume of orthoscheme $\mathcal{O}_{(3,6,3)}$ in $\mathbb{H}^3$ is calculated using Lobachevsky's volume formula (see \cite{Sz03-1}).
 All other densities with $ 0 \leq s \leq 1/2$ can be evaluated using the corresponding volume formula.
 The results are displayed in Fig.~4.a, while Fig.~4.b and Fig.~4.c illustrate the ball arrangements $\mathcal{B}_{336}^i \ \ (i=1,2)$ for $s=1/2$ and $s=0$, respectively.
 Note that $\mathcal{B}_{336}^1$ and $\mathcal{B}_{336}^2$ are two different cases.
-In the first case the horoballs are of same type and they touch each other pairwise, while for $s=0$ we have balls with 2 distinct types, and the "small balls" do not meet.
+In the first case the horoballs are of the same type and they touch each other pairwise, while for $s=0$ we have balls of two distinct types, and the ``small balls" do not meet.
 As a result, we have just proved:

 \begin{theorem} There are two distinct optimally dense horoball arrangements $\mathcal{B}_{336}^i,$ $(i=1,2)$ for the tetrahedral Coxeter tiling $(3,3,6)$ with the same density: $\delta(\mathcal{B}_{336}^i) \approx 0.85327609$. \end{theorem}